Haml Changelog

 class="column"

-depending on whether @item.type
+depending on whether @item.type is "numeric" or nil,

-whether @item == @sortcol
+whether @item == @sortcol,

-and whether @sortdir
+and whether @sortdir is "ascending" or "descending".

 A single value can still be specified.
 If that value evaluates to false it is ignored; otherwise it gets converted to a string.
 For example: